NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 # Python Tutorial
 ---

 We'll go through several examples using the Python interface that demonstrate the process of computing fields, transmittance/reflectance spectra, and resonant modes.
 The examples are 1d or 2d calculations, simply because they are quicker than 3d and they illustrate most of the essential features.
-For more advanced functionality involving 3d computations and technology applications, see the [Simpetus projects page](http://www.simpetus.com/projects.html).
+For more advanced functionality involving 3d computations with a focus on technology applications, see the [Simpetus projects page](http://www.simpetus.com/projects.html).

 [TOC]